-Inspired by the real-life story of Ruth Snyder, a housewife who was executed for the murder of her husband, Treadwell’s work is a disturbing meditation on the subordination of women in modern American society.
+Inspired by the real-life story of Ruth Snyder, an American housewife who was executed for the murder of her husband, the play is a disturbing meditation on the subordination of women and the suffocating effect of mental illness.

 |Where||Almeida Theatre, Almeida Street, Islington, London, N1 1TA | MAP|

 04 Jun 18 – 24 Jul 18, 19:30 - 21:50, Matinees: 14:30 (Wed / Sat)